Note

 Access to this page requires authorization.
 You can try changing directories.

-Microsoft Security Copilot is an generative-AI security analysis tool.
+Microsoft Security Copilot is a generative-AI security analysis tool.
 It can help you and your organization get information quickly and make decisions that affect security and risk.

-There are two ways to access your Intune data by using Copilot:
+There are two ways to access your Intune data using Copilot:

 This experience has an IT admin/IT Pro focus.